Vyral/kathleen-provancher/_posts/2024-10-31-this-is-the-sweet-spot-homebuyers-have-been-waiting-for.md

 [![No Caption Received](https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20240930/20241001-Over-half-of-homeowners-would-be-motivated-to-buy-this-year-original.png)](https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20240930/20241001-Over-half-of-homeowners-would-be-motivated-to-buy-this-year-original.png){: target="_blank" rel="noreferrer noopener"}With rates already in the low 6% range, we’re not terribly far off from hitting that threshold.
 The bottom line is, that when they drop into the 5s, the number of buyers in the market is going to go up – and that means more competition for you.

-That increased demand will likely push home prices up, which could potentially take away from some of the benefits you'd gain from a slightly lower interest rate.
+That increased demand will likely push home prices up, which could potentially take away from some of the benefits you’d gain from a slightly lower interest rate.
 As Nadia Evangelou, Senior Economist and Director of Real Estate Research at the *National Association of Realtors* (NAR), [explains](https://www.nar.realtor/blogs/economists-outlook/the-upcoming-rate-cut-5-things-homebuyers-should-consider){: target="_blank" rel="noreferrer noopener"}:

 > *“The downside of increased demand is that it puts upward pressure on home prices as multiple buyers compete for a limited number of homes.
 In markets with ongoing housing shortages, **this price increase can offset some of the affordability gains from lower mortgage rates**.”*